masa-finance/masa-oracle/docs/ai-protocol-node/quickstart.md

 ./masa-node
 ```

-Your Masa Oracle node should now be running and attempting to connect to the network.
+Your Masa Protocol node should now be running and attempting to connect to the network.
 Check the logs to ensure it's functioning correctly.
 You will need your Public Key from the node startup logs to stake the node.
 Grab some testnet MASA from [Discord](https://discord.gg/masafinance).

 ```bash
 #######################################